flexirest/flexirest/README.md

 @person = Person._lazy_request(Person._request_for(:find, 1234))
 ```

-This initially creates an ActiveRestClient::Request object as if you'd called `Person.find(1234)` which is then passed in to the `_lazy_request` method to return an object that will call the request if any properties are actually used.
+This initially creates an Flexirest::Request object as if you'd called `Person.find(1234)` which is then passed in to the `_lazy_request` method to return an object that will call the request if any properties are actually used.
 This may be useful at some point, but it's actually easier to just prefix the `find` method call with `lazy_` like:

 ```ruby
 @person = Person.lazy_find(1234)